 Following the determination of an application, we'll notify everyone who made a submission regarding the decision.

 Make a submission(Back to top)

-If you want to make a comment or an objection to a development proposal, you will need to make a submission to us by post, email or online.
+If you want to make a comment or an objection to a development proposal, you will need to make a submission to us by post, email or via our online submissions portal.

 How to prepare your submission(Back to top)